Wouldn’t it be great if all the food that tasted good was actually good for you?

 Increases Cerebral Blood Flow

-As it turns out, some scientists believe chocolate to be a powerful ally in the fight against dementia and brain trauma following stroke.
+As it turns out, some scientists believe chocolate to be a powerful ally in the fight against forgetfulness and brain trauma following stroke.

 In Macdonald, a researcher from the University of Nottingham, observed study participants as they consumed a cocoa drink in flavonols.
 With the help of an magnetic resonance imaging (MRI), he found those who finished just one drink enjoyed 2 to 3 hours of improved blood flow afterward.
 He said: